bcgov/design-research-guide/docs/research-logistics.md

 - Store data on an encrypted government device
 - Review the consent form and fill in parts that are necessary

-### What needs to be stored?

-For record keeping and auditing purposes, you will need to safely store:
-- Signed consent form as a record for participating in the study
-- Compensation form for auditing purposes

-We also recommend storing the users anonymized analysis separate from their personal information.
-Doing this will decrease the risk of associating personal information with what came out of the session.

 ### Consent Form Downloads

 Coming soon.